Surrogate Representation Learning with Isometric Mapping for Gray-box Graph Adversarial Attacks

 In short, the main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=0.5cm] \item We discuss the shortcomings of the topology lost in representation learning when the surrogate model is a general GNN for gray-box attacks and propose that the surrogate model should retain the node topology from the input layer to the embedding layer. \item We propose Surrogate Representation Learning with Isometric Mapping (SRLIM), enabling the model to learn topology.
 It combines geodesic distances to estimate the similarity between nodes on the graph.
-By maintaining the similarity of nodes from the input layer to the embedding layer, SRLIM can propagate topology information to the embedding layer.

-\item We verify our approach's effectiveness by comparing ours' attack performance on gray box attacks with other baselines. \end{itemize}
+By maintaining the similarity of nodes from the input layer to the embedding layer, SRLIM can propagate topology information to the embedding layer. \item We verify our approach's effectiveness by comparing our attack performance with those on other baseline models. \end{itemize}